FactomProject/factom-docs/cli/includes/_backup wallet.md

 **If you've used Factom Genesis (FG)**, our previous software release, you should have a local wallet file.
 We highly recommend you backup your (FG) wallet file every time you import or generate a new address.
 Do read this guide fully, at least once.

-**If you have never run FG** you can skip the backup right now but we strongly recommend backing up your new FF wallet once you get FF running.
+**If you have never run FG** you can skip the backup right now, but we strongly recommend backing up your new FF wallet once you get FF running.

 Get back to this guide when you are ready to do your backup, don't forget!

 <aside class="warning"><br>
 Factom Federation (FF) introduced a new way to generate addresses compared to our FG release.
 Simply put, it generates all new addresses from a seed.
-The seed is a 12 word passphrase which allows you to recover all your addresses, created with the seed in question, at a later date even if you lose your wallet file.
-There are many reasons why you may have displaced your original wallet file such as because you changed computer, your hard drive failed, have overwritten the wallet file by mistake, and so on.<br>
+The seed is a 12-word passphrase which allows you to recover all your addresses, created with the seed in question, at a later date even if you lose your wallet file.
+There are many reasons why you may have misplaced your original wallet file such as because you changed computer, your hard drive failed, have overwritten the wallet file by mistake, and so on.<br>
 <br>
-The seed comes to the rescue because if you ever lose your wallet file you can always re-generate your addresses from it.
-However, some of you may have imported a Private Key generated with the Factoid Papermill app, or have imported a 12 word Koinify passphrase, or generated addresses with our previous FG wallet, these types of addresses are called "External Addresses."
+The seed comes to the rescue because if you ever lose your wallet file, you can always re-generate your addresses from it.
+However, some of you may have imported a Private Key generated with the Factoid Papermill app, or have imported a 12-word Koinify passphrase, or generated addresses with our previous FG wallet, these types of addresses are called "External Addresses."
 Please remember that a seed file will only allow you to recover addresses that were created with the same seed, external addresses will not be recovered.<br>
 <br>
 So how to recover External Addresses?<br>
 <i>The simple way</i>: if you have any balances on addresses not generated from your wallet seed, you may want to transfer them to an address generated from your seed.<br>